RimoAccelerator/KST48/README.md

-# KST48: A Powerful Tool for MECP location
+# KST48: A Powerful Tool for MECP locating

 KST48 is a purely-python program to locate Minimum Energy Crossing Points (MECPs), based on the searching algorithm by Bearpark, Robb and Schlegal in 1994 (Chemical physics letters, **1994**, 223(3): 269-274.).
 An early implement of this algorithm is Harvey's pioneering work in 1998 (Theoretical Chemistry Accounts, **1998**, 99(2): 95-99.), which remains the most popular program to look for MECPs.
 Harvey's Fortran-based MECP program works in combination with Gaussian: by invoking Gaussian to calculate the forces and energies of the two states, a BFGS minimization algorithm was performed and gives an MECP starting from the input geometry.

-KST48 provides a much more user-friendly and extensible solution for MECP location, with a much more simplified preparation procedure.
+KST48 provides a much more user-friendly and extensible solution for MECP locating, with a much more simplified preparation procedure.
 The optimization is based on the GDIIS algorithm, and is generally as effective.
-In addition to the location of MECPs between different spin states by ground-state DFT methods, as implemented in Harvey's program, KST48 also supports the crossing between excited states with TD-DFT methods, or any other situations where the gradient can be read from a standard quantum chemical program.
+In addition to the locating of MECPs between different spin states by ground-state DFT methods, as implemented in Harvey's program, KST48 also supports the crossing between excited states with TD-DFT methods, or any other situations where the gradient can be read from a standard quantum chemical program.

-In addition to the location of MECP without any geometrical constrains, KST48 supports constrained optimization of bond lengths or angles, as well as the 1D- or 2D- scanning in the 3N-7 dimension of space with E1=E2 satisfied.
+In addition to the locating of MECP without any geometrical constrains, KST48 supports constrained optimization of bond lengths or angles, as well as the 1D- or 2D- scanning in the 3N-7 dimension of space with E1=E2 satisfied.

 ![logo](https://github.com/RimoAccelerator/KST48/blob/main/logo_KST48.png)